courjimen/Rosey-Lens-Final/README.md

 ![](./images/wireframes.png)

+# FAQs
+**Q: Am I able to see my history as a guest?**

+A: No, as of now that feature is only available to logged in users who create account.

+**Q: Can I make suggestions for affirmations or verses to add to the platform?**

+A: Absolutely!
+You can check out our [contribution guidelines](#have-an-idea-you-would-like-to-contribute) below

 # Future Goals
 We are continuously working on improving and expanding the functionality of Rosy Lens to provide the best user experience for you!
 Here are some exciting upcoming features we plan to implement in the future: